Davidson0071/My-Telegram-Bot/README.md

 Written in Python using the PRAW, requests, and python-telegram-bot libraries

-Hosted on Glitch for easy deployment
+Hosted on Glitch for easy deployment but you can use pythonanywhere

 Usage